EHB-MCT/assignment-1-zani-nabras/README.md

 # Challenge 1: The Perfect Setup

 This project is a starter file for React-based projects.
 The goal of this project is to provide a standard structure with all the conventions, documentation, and tools required for a successful React project.
-Here I made a basic To do app as example code.
+Here we made a basic **To do app** as example code.

 ---